pvrqualitasag/quagzws-sidef/howto/20191113_install_thesnppit/20191113_install_thesnppit.md

 given instance of the database on the same machine.

 It gets more complicated if we want to be able work with the same data from different machines.
-This requires to get access to the database from different clients running on different machines.
+This requires to get access to the database-server from different clients running on different machines.
 This requires a distributed setup over different machines.

+A further requirement for using the provided installation infrastructure is that root access is available on the machine where TheSNPPit is to be installed.

+As a consequence of the points described above, the automatic installation script given in the tarball from TheSNPpit cannot be used.

+## Strategy

+The problems described in the previous section are to be solved in different steps.

+1. Installation of TheSNPpit on a single ZWS-machine given the restrictions of not having root access to the machine and only having a single user `zws`.
+The single machine installation requires to do all steps given in the installation section of the user guide separately.
+2. Try to expand the clients to be able to be used on different machines.
+The distributed usage of TheSNPpit includes the installation of the database server on one machine and the client part of the package on all machines where TheSNPpit should be used.
+    All the clients must be able to connect to the single instance of the database server.
+Alternatively it would also be possible to setup a master-slave replication scheme between the machines where one machine has the database master and all the others run replication slave databases.
+But so far, this seams to be too complicated compared to the benefits that would result from this setup.

 ## Installation Resources